 Idea 2: Choose Stylish, Slip-Resistant Surfaces

 Safety is a paramount concern in a wet environment, but it doesn’t have to come at the expense of style.
-Modern flooring offers fantastic options that combine both.
+Modern flooring offers fantastic options that combine both safety and aesthetics.

 - How to achieve it: Slate-effect LVT, matt finish porcelain, and many types of textured vinyl offer excellent slip resistance without compromising on a high-end look.
 You get safety without sacrificing your design vision.